How to Choose

 General recommendations for Latex Foam firmness

-For a 5-6” thick seat cushion, the most popular firmness is 34-38 ILD (firm); 28-33 ILD (med-firm) feels a bit softer; 23-27 ILD (medium) will feel quite soft; for those who prefer a firmer seat cushion with plenty of support, 39-44 ILD (extra-firm) is a good choice for this thickness.
+For a 5-6” thick seat cushion, the most popular firmness is 31-35 ILD (firm); 26-30 ILD (medium) feels soft – for those who like to sink into the sofa; for those who prefer a firmer seat cushion with plenty of support, 36-42 ILD (extra-firm) is a good choice for this thickness.

 The thinner the foam, the less support it gives per unit of body weight, so the higher the firmness (ILD) you need.
-For example, if you’re buying 1-inch thick foam for a dining chair seat, it won’t take much weight to ‘bottom out’ with this thin application, so you’ll want to order the highest, 45-49 ILD (xx-firm), to achieve the greatest comfort.
+For example, if you’re buying 1-2 inch thick foam for a dining chair seat, it won’t take much weight to ‘bottom out’ with this thin application, so you’ll want to order the firmest foam to achieve the greatest comfort.

 Learn more about choosing the right foam for your upholstery project:

 Download our FREE Guide to Natural Latex Foam Firmness & Density, to get natural latex upholstery foam firmness recommendations for different thickness applications, based on a specific body weight.
 Watch the video here: ‘How to Choose Natural Latex Foam Firmness for Your Upholstery Project’.

 Are you a maker, designer or upholstery professional?